segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ### Still having issues?

-Feel free to [reach out to us](/help) with the following information:
+Please [contact our Product Support team](https://segment.com/help/contact/) with the following information:

 - The version of our SDK you are using
-- Whether you are using device- or cloud-smode
+- Whether you are using device- or cloud-mode
 - Logs of the call in question
 - Screenshots of the event in the Segment debugger
 - Screenshots of what you are seeing in your destination